unlock-protocol/docs/docs/governance/unlock-dao.md

 - Quorum: 12,500 votes
 - Time lock duration: 7 days.

-All of these settings can be changed by the community through an onchain proposal.
+All of these settings can be changed by the Unlock DAO community through an onchain proposal.

 ### Allocated funds